8gears/n8n-helm-chart/README.md

 # Set additional environment variables on the Deployment from k8s secrets
 envFrom: []
 # List of existing secrets to add to deployments
+# Example using envFrom with AWS SSM ParameterStore via ExternalSecrets:
+# envFrom:
 #   - secretRef:
 #       name: secret-name

 replicaCount: 1